 I have been really keen to use this blog as a space to experiment and to explore what I am capable of in the kitchen.
-I feel The Little Plantation is the perfect excuse to step out of my comfort zone and just go for it.
+I feel The Little Plantation is the perfect excuse to step out of my comfort zone and just go for it, like this delicious home-made pita bread.
 If I can’t be a daredevil in real life, I better be one in cyberspace, right?

 My biggest fear has always been baking bread.
 I know it’s a bit ridiculous but I just never knew how or where to start and frankly I thought all that kneading business looked rather complicated.
 Plus I believed that you needed lots of patience (something I lack) and heaps of time (something I never have enough of) (SPOILER ALERT: I was right, you need both but it’s totally worth it and it ain't as bad as it sounds).